dionyziz/endofcodes/SPECIFICATION.md

 3. **direction**: String, one of "north", “east”, “south”, or “west”.

 No entries need to be sent for idle intents.
-The grader subsequently accepts the commit and performs the resolution phase to evaluate the configuration of the next round and makes an additional round create request until the game is completed.
+The grader subsequently accepts the commit and performs the resolution phase to evaluate the configuration of the next round and continues making round create requests until the game is completed.

 Attempts to manipulate creatures not belonging to their owner are reported as errors.
 Incorrect desire or direction strings are reported as errors.
 Attempts to manipulate dead creatures are reported as errors.

 After a winner is determined, or we have a draw, a last round create request is sent by the grader, with the last round of the map communicated to the bot.
 This last request contains alive creatures owned by at most one player; this signifies that the round is the last one.

 The bot must respond to the last round with an empty array of intents.
-Any response deviating from this is reported as an error.
+However, deviations from this response do not affect the game result, as the game is now finished, so they are not reported or logged.

 # Web interface